-A knee brace for osteoarthritis may help reduce pain by shifting your weight off the most damaged portion of your knee.
-This may improve your ability to get around and help increase the distance you can walk comfortably.
+A knee brace is one tool in managing the discomfort of knee osteoarthritis.
+A brace might help reduce pain by shifting your weight off the most damaged portion of your knee.
+Wearing a brace can improve your ability to get around and help you walk farther comfortably.

 Why it's done

-Osteoarthritis is the wear-and-tear type of arthritis that commonly affects the knees of older people.
+Osteoarthritis is a complex condition involving the entire joint.
+It's mainly known as a wear-and-tear type of arthritis that commonly affects the knees of older people.
 The disease frequently affects one side of your knee more than the other.
-This unequal damage can cause or worsen a malalignment that may make your stance look knock-kneed or bowlegged.
+This unequal damage can cause your knee to align imperfectly (malalignment), which can make you look knock-kneed or bowlegged.

 As the damage progresses, this malalignment worsens.
 A knee brace can take pressure off the part of your joint most affected by osteoarthritis and help relieve pain.
 If your knee feels like it might buckle when you put weight on it, a knee brace can also help you stand and move around with more confidence.

 - Lack of benefit.
 Studies of knee braces for people with osteoarthritis have been limited, and results have been mixed.
-Some people experience no benefit.
+Some people see no benefit.
 Others report diminished pain and increased function.

 How you prepare

 Discuss your interest in knee braces with your doctor.
-Together you can decide whether a knee brace is likely to help your problem and how likely you may be to actually wear it regularly.
+Together you can decide whether a knee brace is likely to help your problem and how likely it is that you'll wear it regularly.

-Custom-made knee braces can cost more than $1,500, so you might want to check with your health insurance provider first to see whether these types of devices are covered by your policy.
+Custom-made knee braces can be costly, so you might want to check with your health insurance provider first to see whether these types of devices are covered by your policy.

 What you can expect

-Custom knee braces are designed and built to fit your exact measurements.
-But it takes time to build a custom knee brace, so you may have to wait for a few weeks.
+Custom knee braces are designed and built to fit your measurements.
+But it takes time to build a custom knee brace, so you might have to wait a few weeks.
 When your custom brace is ready, the orthotist will check the fit before you take it home.

 During your knee brace fitting

-You may adjust to wearing a knee brace more quickly if you start with a good fit, which is the goal of working with an orthotist.
-During the fitting, the orthotist may:
+You might adjust to wearing a knee brace more quickly if you start with a good fit, which is the goal of working with an orthotist.
+During the fitting, the orthotist might:

 - Examine your knee